50 Therapist-Approved Boundary Phrases

 8. "Let me get back to you."

 This avoids a rushed decision while keeping communication open.
+Sometimes you need to check your calendar (or your sanity!)

 Example: